ufko-org/wapp/README.md

 independently with custom patches and updates.
 All changes will be documented in this *README.md* file.

+If you use Makefile, app.tcl and markdown.tcl are compiled into the wapptclsh

 **wapp-set-cookie** – Now accepts a cookie expiry time and a secure flag.

 ```